As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 Then pick up a hire car and drive 200 kilometres around Lago Argentino and Lago Viedma for the most spectacular view of the Fitz Roy Massif as you drive into El Chalten.

 You can easily spend days or weeks here hiking the multitude of trails so plan an itinerary around the time available.
+And if you’re short on time, consider one or two of the many El Chalten tours and organised activities.
+They’ll save you the hassle of planning them yourself.

 Just make sure to leave enough time to catch a return flight from El Calafate – there’s no direct flights from Chaiten.